kganesh-tech/AuthForge/README.md

 - Implemented Reset password frontend interface.
 - completed the end-to-end Forgot Password and Reset Password workflow.Users receive a secure reset link via email,verify the reset token, and successfully update their password through the /reset-password API.
 - Implemented the user dashboard UI with adding some faetures in the sidebar and the nav bar and also added the create new project feature and profile integration.
+- Implemented the createProject.html with the frontend UI which can be redirected when the user wants to create a project.
 ## TECH STACK:
 -HTML
 -CSS